ami-iit/yarp-openmct/README.md

 ### Client dependencies
 - Browser: [Google Chrome](https://www.google.com/chrome), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/products), Apple Safari, etc.

-### Simulation Dependencies
+### Optional Testing Dependencies
-- [Gazebo](https://gazebosim.org): the simulator (tested Gazebo 11).
+- [Gazebo](https://gazebosim.org): for simulating the iCub model dynamics with ground contacts (tested Gazebo 11).
-- [YARP](https://github.com/robotology/yarp): Middleware for handling the communication with the robot.
 - [icub-models](https://github.com/robotology/icub-models): provide the iCub models.
 - [GazeboYARPPlugins](https://github.com/robotology/gazebo-yarp-plugins.git): Plugins interfacing the iCub simulation model with YARP device wrappers.

-The following instructions assume you are installing the software as a non-root user.
-Make sure that you have [Git](https://git-scm.com) installed in your platform.
-The tool installation and execution have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.

-## Installation Prerequisites For Connecting to a Local Robot Network
+### Note on Connecting to a Local Robot Network

 The scope of this installation guide addresses only the modules required for running the **Yarp-OpenMCT** tool.
-You won't need additional modules if you are connecting your machine to a local robot network which has the following modules already installed and running:
+You won't need additional modules if you are connecting your machine to a local robot network up and running.
-- a `yarprobotinterface` on the iCub head,
-- a Yarp Name Server on the robot network,
-- the `wholeBodyDynamics` device from `whole-body-estimators` repository, for running the FT sensors calibration,
-- the `WalkingModule` module from the `walking-controllers` repository, for running the walking controller,
-- the `icubBattery` or the `fakeBattery` device and wrapper for the battery status.
-- the camera driver and wrapper for the iCub cameras.

-The bring up of such setup requires installing the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) and enabling the profiles...
+As a reference, the bring up of such setup (out of scope of this installation guide) requires installing the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) and enabling specific profiles...
 - [ROBOTOLOGY_ENABLE_CORE](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#core), for `yarprobotinterface`, YARP and its devices,
 - [ROBOTOLOGY_ENABLE_ICUB_HEAD](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#icub-head), for the iCub firmware drivers and additional YARP devices,
 - [ROBOTOLOGY_ENABLE_DYNAMICS](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#dynamics), for the `whole-body-estimators` and `walking-controllers`.

-...and is out of scope of this installation guide.

-### Installation Prerequisites for Running a Simulation

-For running a simulation on Gazebo with `iCubGazeboV2_5` or `icubGazeboSim` model, you need first to install the modules listed in Section #simulation-dependencies, as follows:
-1. Install **Gazebo** through your platform package manager or following https://gazebosim.org/tutorials?cat=install.
-2. We recommend to install the remaining modules (YARP, icub-models, GazeboYARPPlugins) binaries using the [Conda package manager](https://anaconda.org/) and installing the respective packages from the [Robotology Conda channel](https://anaconda.org/robotology) as described in the following steps.
-3. If you are not already using the `conda` package manager, install the `conda` mambaforge distribution following https://github.com/robotology/robotology-superbuild/blob/master/doc/install-mambaforge.md#linux.
-Remember to restart your shell session or run `source ~/.bashrc` (`~/.bash_profile` on MacOS) for the `conda init` command to take effect.
-    Create a new environment and activate it:
-    ```
-    conda create -n robotologyenv
-    conda activate robotologyenv
-    ```
-    To read more about installing robotology package binaries refer to https://github.com/robotology/robotology-superbuild/blob/master/doc/conda-forge.md#binary-installation.
-4. Install the YARP, icub-models, GazeboYARPPlugins modules
-    ```
-    mamba install -c conda-forge -c robotology yarp gazebo-yarp-plugins icub-models
-    ```

-The server installation described in the following section can be done in any machine residing in the same local network as the machine running the simulation.
-This is relevant in case you wish to run the simulation in some dedicated powerful server machine, and run the visualizer server in your own machine with lower CPU and memory profile.

 ## [Server Installation](#top)

+The following instructions assume you are installing the software as a non-root user.
+Make sure that you have [Git](https://git-scm.com) installed in your platform.
+The tool installation and execution have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.

 ### Install NVM, Node.js and npm

 ⚠️ Run the installation steps 1 and 2 from a new terminal without any `conda` package manager environment enabled.

-1. Install [**NVM**](https://github.com/nvm-sh/nvm) (mandatory), a **Node.js** Version Manager by MIT, which safely handles the installation of multiple versions of Node.js and easy switching between versions.
+1. If you're not already using [**NVM**](https://github.com/nvm-sh/nvm), a **Node.js** Version Manager by MIT, install it. **NVM** safely handles the installation of multiple versions of Node.js and easy switching between them.
 As mentioned in later steps, two different versions of Node.js versions are required for installing and running the visualization tool.
-    Follow the NVM installation instruction steps in https://github.com/nvm-sh/nvm, recapped below:
+    Follow the NVM installation instruction steps in https://github.com/nvm-sh/nvm, recapped below.
+NVM **v0.38.0** is the latest version used in the visualization tool installation procedure described in the subsequent sections.

     a.
 Run the command below which downloads and runs the one-line installer
     ```